A unique and unforgettable safari experience in Semuliki National Park

-The journey is long but it’s worth it because you get the chance to explore the countryside plus visiting other national parks like Kibale National Park the primate capital, Rwenzori mountain national park – hike the legendary mountains of the moon, Lake Mburo National Park to do game drives and boat trips and Queen Elizabeth National Park to do game drives, chimpanzee tracking, and boat trips.
+The journey is long, but it’s worth it because you get the chance to explore the countryside plus visit other national parks like Kibale National Park, the primate capital, Rwenzori mountain national park – hike the legendary mountains of the moon, Lake Mburo National Park to do game drives and boat trips and Queen Elizabeth National Park to do game drives, chimpanzee tracking, and boat trips.

-Then travel from Fort Portal to Sempaya gate which covers a distance of 52km about 2 hours as you cruise on the winding murram road in the lower ranges of Mountain Rwenzori.
+Then travel from Fort Portal to Sempaya gate, which covers a distance of 52km, about 2 hours as you cruise on the winding Murram road in the lower ranges of Mountain Rwenzori.

 You can also charter a flight from Entebbe International Airport to Semuliki Airstrip but advance booking should be done.